-Your Chicago broken bone accident lawyer will review all the circumstances surrounding your injury to identify potential defendants involved in your case.
-A defendant could include a landlord who neglected to repair a broken stairwell, a supermarket that neglected to clear away ice and snow outside the store entrance, a motorist who failed to obey traffic laws that caused the accident, or others that were directly or indirectly responsible for your damages.
+Your Chicago personal injury lawyer will review all the circumstances surrounding your injury to identify potential defendants involved in your case.
+A defendant could include a landlord who neglected to repair a broken stairwell, a supermarket that neglected to clear away ice and snow outside the store entrance, a motorist who failed to obey traffic laws that caused the car accident, or others that were directly or indirectly responsible for your damages.

 Types of Bone Fractures

-- Open fracture — This type of break produces a broken bone that pierces through the skin and causes mild to severe bleeding.
+- Open — This type of break produces a bone that pierces through the skin and causes mild to severe bleeding.

-- Closed fracture — Also called simple fractures, closed fractures happen when the broken bone does not break through the skin.
+- Closed — Also called simple fractures, closed fractures happen when the bone does not break through the skin.

-- Single fracture — The bone breaks at a single location.
+- Single — The bone breaks at a single location.

-- Comminuted fracture — Bones that break into three pieces or more, or are crushed.
+- Comminuted — Bones that break into three pieces or more, or are crushed.

-- Bowing fracture— These types of fractures occur only in children when the soft bone bends but does not completely break.
+- Bowing — These types of fractures occur only in children when the soft bone bends but does not completely break.

 The Most Frequently Broken Bones